MrBitBucket/reportlab-mirror/README.txt

 Installation
 ============
-This should now (Sep 2008) be distutils-compliant.
-Installation depends which distribution you are using.
+We aim to be compatible with several of the popular installation techniques.

+You need to have installed Python (versions 2.3 through 2.7), and ideally PIL with Freetype support.

 (1).
 Subversion or source distributions:

 Use
     python setup.py install

+After this has completed you should be able to run
+    python setup.py tests

 This assumes you have a C compiler and the necessary packages to build Python extensions.
+If you are installing system-wide you will need root permissions e.g.:
+    sudo python setup.py install

-On Ubuntu, you will need at least build-essentials and python-devel.
+On Ubuntu, you will need
+build-essential, libfreetype6-dev, python-dev and python-imaging.
 Most other Linux and xBSD distributions have packages with similar names.

 On Windows you need the correct version of Visual Studio for the Python you are using.

 (2) Manual installation without C compiler (e.g. Windows):